 College counseling offers individual guidance and information to students and parents, assisting them with the college application and selection process.

-Aquinas College, Assumption College, Bentley University, Bryant University, Coast Guard Academy, Duquesne University, Duke University, Eckerd College, Elon University, Embry Riddle Aeronautical University, Florida Institute of Technology, Florida International University, George Washington University, Georgetown University, Goucher College, Harvard University, Johns Hopkins University, Johnson & Wales University, Keiser University, Kings University, La Roche College, Les Roches & Glion Education Group, Lynn University, Manhattanville College, Merrimack College, New College of Florida, New York University, Northeastern University, Pennsylvania State University, Providence College, Roanoke College, Saint Mary’s University, Savannah College of Art & Design, Simmons College, Southern Methodist University, Stanford University, Suffolk University, Syracuse University, Tennessee Wesleyan University, Tulane University, US Naval Academy, University of Charleston, University of Dayton, University of Miami, University of New Haven, University of Pennsylvania, University of Tampa, University of the Virgin Islands, Vanderbilt University
+Aquinas College, Assumption College, Bentley University, Bryant University, Coast Guard Academy, Duquesne University, Duke University, Eckerd College, Elon University, Embry Riddle Aeronautical University, Emerson College, Florida Institute of Technology, Florida International University, George Washington University, Georgetown University, Goucher College, Harvard University, Universidad Interamericana de Puerto Rico, Johns Hopkins University, Johnson & Wales University, Keiser University, Kings University, La Roche College, Les Roches & Glion Education Group, LIFE University, Lynn University, Manhattanville College, Merrimack College, New College of Florida, New York University, Northeastern University, Pennsylvania State University, Providence College, Roanoke College, Saint Mary’s University, Savannah College of Art & Design, Simmons College, Southern Methodist University, Stanford University, Suffolk University, Syracuse University, Tennessee Wesleyan University, Tulane University, Universidad Iberoamericana (Dominican Republic), US Naval Academy, University of Charleston, University of Dayton, University of Miami, University of New Haven, University of Pennsylvania, University of Tampa, University of the Virgin Islands, Vanderbilt University

 Because Antilles School is a college preparatory school, we assume that all students intend to pursue higher education after graduation.
 The role of the College Counselor at Antilles School is to help each student and family navigate the college admission process in search of the best possible “fit” between the individual and the higher education institution.